gspencerny/JHU-CleaningData-ProgAssignment/CodeBook.md

 #### Preparing the Tidy Dataset
 The analysis requires that the `test` and `train` datasets be combined.
 The `X_test.txt` and `X_train.txt` data was combined using `rbind()` and the `colnames()` were applied from `features.txt`.

 The analysis is performed only on those source variables recording the mean and standard deviation for each measurement (detailed in the CodeBook, below).
-The relevant variables include 'mean' or 'sd' in their name so I used `grep()` to identify the target variables, which were `subset()` into a new `data.frame`.
+The relevant variables include 'mean' or 'std' in their name so I used `grep()` to identify the target variables, which were `subset()` into a new `data.frame`.

 The `subject_test.txt` and `subject_train` data was combined using `rbind()` as before and given the column name, `subjects`.
 Similarly, the activity data from `y_test.txt` and `y_train.txt` was combined and given the column name `activity`.